I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/ns-ntddk-_whea_pciexpress_error_section.md

 </td>
 </tr>
 </table></span></div>

+This member contains valid data only if the <b>ValidBits.DeviceId</b> bit is set.

 `DeviceSerialNumber`

 The serial number of the PCIe device where the error occurred.

 This member contains valid data only if the <b>ValidBits.DeviceSerialNumber</b> bit is set.

 `ExpressCapability`

 A buffer that contains a <a href="https://msdn.microsoft.com/library/windows/hardware/ff537460">PCI_EXPRESS_CAPABILITY</a> structure that describes the PCIe capability structure for the device where the error occurred.

 This member contains valid data only if the <b>ValidBits.ExpressCapability</b> bit is set.

 `PortType`

 The device type or port type of the PCIe component where the error occurred.
 Possible values are:

+This member contains valid data only if the <b>ValidBits.PortType</b> bit is set.

 `Reserved`

 Reserved for system use.

 `ValidBits`

 A <a href="..\ntddk\ns-ntddk-_whea_pciexpress_error_section_validbits.md">WHEA_PCIEXPRESS_ERROR_SECTION_VALIDBITS</a> union that specifies which members of this structure contain valid data.

 `Version`

 A WHEA_PCIEXPRESS_VERSION union that contains the version of the PCIe specification that is supported by the hardware platform.
 The WHEA_PCIEXPRESS_VERSION union is defined as follows:
 <div class="code"><span codelanguage=""><table>
 <tr>
 <th></th>